kleve84/kleve84.github.io/projects/project-1.md

 date: 2017
 labels:
   - Software Engineering
-summary: I was assigned to a team in my Software Engineering class to develop a Meteor application.
+summary: I was assigned to a team to develop a Meteor website application.
 We decided to create a recipe application to be used by Manoa students and the public.
 ---

 <div class="ui centered medium images">